Frequently Asked Questions

 Academic Year

 Offer emails will be sent starting in May.
 Space in Residence is offered on a first-come, first-served basis.
 After receiving an offer email, student applicants are then required to complete their application steps to be invoiced.
-Completed applications, and the first installments of Residence Fees are due as outlined on our Seneca Residence Rates page.
+Completed applications, and the first installments of Residence Fees are due as outlined on our Seneca Residence Suites & Rates page.

-Winter and Summer Semesters
+Winter and Summer Terms

 Offer emails for the Summer Term will be sent out starting in April, while offers for the Winter Term will be sent out starting in November.
 Space in Residence is offered on a first-come, first-served basis, based on availability.